Connector

 }

-To get the value of an output parameter (a parameter you specified as OUT or INOUT when you created the stored procedure), JDBC requires you to specify the parameter before statement execution using the various registerOutputParameter() methods of the CallableStatement interface. to specify parameters before statement execution, while ldbc will also set parameters during query execution by simply setting them using the setXXX method.
+To retrieve the value of an output parameter (a parameter specified as OUT or INOUT when creating the stored procedure), in JDBC, you need to specify the parameter before executing the statement using various registerOutputParameter() methods of the CallableStatement interface.
+However, in ldbc, you only need to set the parameter using the setXXX method, and the parameter will be set when executing the query.

 for